Harmonising Global Green Taxonomies

 Several initiatives aimed at supporting this process are already underway.
 In 2021, the International Financial Reporting Standards Foundation created the International Sustainability Standards Board, an independent, private-sector body that develops and approves sustainability reporting standards.
 The G20 has defined six high-level principles to guide jurisdictions as they develop their own approaches for aligning investments with sustainability goals, thereby helping to ensure comparability and interoperability.
 And the Sustainable Banking and Finance Network provides its 86 members in 66 emerging-market countries with toolkits and progress reports.

-Once national rulebooks are created, regional harmonisation must follow.
+Once national rulebooks are created, regional harmonization must follow.
 Here, too, positive steps are already being taken.
-The Working Group on Sustainable Finance Taxonomies for Latin America and the Caribbean – with the support of the International Finance Corp and other multilateral institutions – is helping countries in the region align their frameworks, such as by establishing guiding principles and designing objective classification systems for sectors and activities.
-Regional forums like Asia-Pacific Economic Co-operation (Apec) should also step up, incorporating the harmonisation of green taxonomies into broader integration plans.
+The Working Group on Sustainable Finance Taxonomies for Latin America and the Caribbean, with the support of the International Finance Corporation and other multilateral institutions, is helping countries in the region align their frameworks, such as by establishing guiding principles and designing objective classification systems for sectors and activities.
+Regional forums like Asia-Pacific Economic Cooperation (APEC) should also step up, incorporating the harmonization of green taxonomies into broader integration plans.

-The final step is global harmonisation, which the G20 is well-positioned to lead.
+The final step is global harmonization, which the G20 is well-positioned to lead.
 Brazil should attempt to kick-start the process during its presidency of the group this year, setting the stage for further progress under South Africa's leadership in 2025.
-Unlike the evolution of football – which took over a century and a half – we do not have the luxury of time.
-To tackle climate change, a global green taxonomy cannot come soon enough. – Project Syndicate
+Unlike the evolution of football, which took over a century and a half, we do not have the luxury of time.
+To tackle climate change, a global green taxonomy cannot come soon enough.

 Legal Disclaimer: